Frequently Asked Questions

 What languages do people speak in Phuket?

 The Thai language is not easy to learn, but people always appreciate your effort if you learn a few simple phrases.
 Phuket is an international tourism destination and in hotels and restaurants the staff will speak (some) English, and in more up market hotels, there may be staff who are multilingual.
 For diving courses, we can provide instructors to suit your language – English, German, French, Swedish and others.

 Any other Questions?

-Please Contact us if you need any further information about Phuket scuba diving, liveaboards, dive courses, hotels, or life in general.
+Please Contact us if you need any further information about the best scuba diving in Phuket, liveaboards, dive courses, hotels, or life in general.
 We will answer you as soon as possible.
 And do check our reviews!
 We hope to see you in Thailand soon!